mgamio/blog/_posts/2022-11-04-how-rest-client-handles-503-error..md

 }
 ```

 Well, looking at our internal server logs - *logger* - won't help to retry the request that failed.
 Sometimes we usually call the company that takes care of the external server.
+Usually, they report that there was a Service outage response.

-What this 503 error suggests is a retry action from our web client.
+What this 503 error suggests is a retry action from our REST client to deal with external server errors.

 <div>
 {%- include inArticleAds.html -%}
 </div>

-## How does the Web Client automate the retry action?
+## How does the REST Client automate a retry action?

 As developers, we need to anticipate and automate retrying the request with a certain number of attempts.
 If the server error persists, we need to inform our users about the failed request's content.